 Handling negative thoughts when you have anxiety

 Negative thoughts can increase your worry or fear.
-But with some practice, you can learn how to choose healthier patterns of thinking.
+But with some practice, you can learn how to shift those thoughts into healthier ways of thinking.
 Here are some tips to get started.

 - Be on the lookout for common types of discouraging thoughts.